 KSPA reserves the right to publish entrants’ work.
 These contests are not associated with Kansas Journalist of the Year.

-All entries will be submitted via Google Forms, which can be found below for each category.
+All entries will be submitted online forms, which can be found below for each category.
 Contestants will receive a confirmation email when their application is received.

 Portfolio must feature five original designs by the contestant.
 Entries may include complete spreads, pages, advertisements, covers, informational graphics, sidebars, etc. from print, web or video.